It is easy to find a beautiful piece of jewelry however, knowing if it was sourced ethically is a different task.

 #2.
-Find Out the Source of the Jewelry
+Know the Source of Your Jewelry

 #3.
 Demand For a Certificate

-RECOMMENDED: Diamond Grading Reports to Avoid
+RECOMMENDED: Diamond Certifications to Choose

 #4.
-Ask The Correct Questions
+Ask the Correct Questions

 It is always good to ask hard questions.
 Questions that will help you get all the information you need.
 Here are a few that you can try out.